Danhayes3008/Milestone-project1/README.md

 buttons:

-Tested buttons to see if they show up on desktop with on under teh other. this did not work will look at the code and try to find the problem, - 24/10/2018
+.Tested buttons to see if they show up on desktop with on under teh other.
+This did not work will look at the code and try to find the problem. - 24/10/2018

-Tested to see if buttons hide on mobile screen size, all are hidden from view when window shrunk to mobile screen size. - 24/10/2018
+.Tested to see if buttons hide on mobile screen size, all are hidden from view when window shrunk to mobile screen size. - 24/10/2018

+.Checked changes to buttons to see if they were disired size.
+Some adjustments still needed. - 25/10/2019